Robotics-Empowerment-Designer/RED-Platform/README.md

 > **Note:**
 > The following documentation assumes that you're using the default port.
 If you changed the port in the configuration wizard you need to use the respective port instead.

-The application should now be running and both the log as well as the debug page (under `http://<flask-ip>:5000` or [http://localhost:5000](http://localhost:5000)) should show `Connection type: Real robot`.
+The application should now be running (under `http://<host-ip>:1880` or [http://localhost:1880](http://localhost:1880)) and both the log as well as the debug page (under `http://<host-ip>:5000` or [http://localhost:5000](http://localhost:5000)) should show `Connection type: Real robot`.
 If that isn't the case and it says `Connection type: disconnected` the application is running but a connection with the robot couldn't be established.
 Take a look at the [troubleshooting](#troubleshooting) section for more information.

 ## Usage
 <div align="center">